 The three essential elements for driving a positive employee experience are wellbeing, culture and engagement.
 By creating consistent positive experiences for your employees, you will create cultures that attract talent and retain high performing engaged employees.

-By foundationally focusing on the wellbeing of your organization, your employees will genuinely know that you care about their health and happiness – in and out of the office.
+By foundationally focusing on the wellbeing of your organisation, your employees will genuinely know that you care about their health and happiness – in and out of the office.
 What does this encompass?

-As an organization, two key questions to ask are “Why would someone talented want to work at our organization?” and “How do we retain our talented and engaged employees?”
+As an organisation, two key questions to ask are “Why would someone talented want to work at our organisation?” and “How do we retain our talented and engaged employees?”

 These questions both tie directly to building an irresistible employee experience.
 It starts by creating daily positive experiences that will transform company cultures to drive broader employee engagement.

-- Look at your organization to see your views on corporate social responsibility.
+- Look at your organisation to see your views on corporate social responsibility.
 Do you offer employees a way to tie altruism into your wellbeing program?

-- Are leaders in your organization actively and transparently working on their own wellbeing?
+- Are leaders in your organisation actively and transparently working on their own wellbeing?
 Are leaders involved in the program design, management and implementation of your wellbeing program?
-When leaders embrace holistic wellbeing, they create a top-down approach that trickles through the organization positively influencing others.
+When leaders embrace holistic wellbeing, they create a top-down approach that trickles through the organisation positively influencing others.

 - How have you taken the voice of the employee into consideration when shaping your engagement and wellbeing strategy?

 - What additional wellbeing benefits have you added to create a more holistic program?
-Examples include smoking cessation programs, financial counseling, mindfulness workshops, stress management and sleep promotion programs.
+Examples include smoking cessation programs, financial counselling, mindfulness workshops, stress management and sleep promotion programs.